Alexander Haig: Security adviser and vice chief of staff (1969–1973)

 In 1969, he was appointed military assistant to the assistant to the president for national security affairs, Henry Kissinger.
 A year later, he replaced Richard V. Allen as deputy assistant to the president for national security affairs.
 During this period, he was promoted to brigadier general (September 1969) and major general (March 1972).

+In the spring of 1972, the North Vietnamese armed forces (PAVN) launched a multi-prong attack, known as the Easter Offensive, on every region of South Vietnam.
+For the first time, the PAVN deployed heavy weaponry such as mobile surface-to-air missile batteries, tanks, and armored vehicles.
+In the early weeks of the offensive, the PAVN won startling advances, and captured crucial bases, roads, and cities.
+Nixon and Kissinger—while delicately picking their way through the diplomatic thickets of détente with Moscow and open relations with Peking (Beijing)—decided to respond to North Vietnam’s sweeping assault by mining its principal harbor, and massively bombing targets in every quarter of North Vietnam.
+Nixon and Kissinger opted to bypass the Departments of State and Defense, as well as the Joint Chiefs of Staff (JCS), in any advisory or decision-making capacity relating to what would become known as Operation Linebacker.

+Haig effectively substituted for the JCS during this time.
+He developed the core strategy coordinating the mining with the bombing of transportation targets.
+He was dispatched to the Pentagon as well as Saigon to critique field commanders and military procedure, and provide an independent information channel to the White House.
+He was a member of a national security triumvirate, along with Nixon and Kissinger, that both scapegoated and ignored the military command running the daily operations in Vietnam.

 In this position, Haig helped South Vietnamese president Nguyen Van Thieu negotiate the final cease-fire talks in 1972.
-Haig continued in the role until January 4, 1973, when he became vice chief of staff of the Army.
-Nixon planned to appoint Haig as chief of staff over Creighton Abrams, who he personally disliked, but secretary of defense Melvin Laird resisted as Haig lacked the relevant upper-level command experience.
+Haig continued in the role until 4 January 1973, when he became vice chief of staff of the Army.
+Nixon planned to appoint Haig as chief of staff over Creighton Abrams, whom he personally disliked, but secretary of defense Melvin Laird resisted as Haig lacked the relevant upper-level command experience.
 He was confirmed by the U.S. Senate in October 1972, thus skipping the rank of lieutenant general.
 By appointing him to this billet, Nixon "passed over 240 generals" who were senior to Haig.